WorldWideTelescope/worldwide-telescope-infrastructure-guide/content/appendix-build-agent.md

    Note: I'd like to use the `Standard_D2_v3` VM SKU, which doesn't call for fancy "premium disk", but when I tried that I got an error about it being required anyway.
-1. Follow the rest of [the instructions][ms-vmss-docs] to wire up the scale set to Azure Pipelines.
+1. If setting up from scratch, now follow the rest of [the instructions][ms-vmss-docs] to wire up the scale set to Azure Pipelines.
 The agent pool is currently called "Custom Windows".